The IAP is Back - and putting Iran's biggest university at risk of sanctions: Part I

 When we recently saw that SPND had stuck an IAP sticker on one of their projects, we thought it was a bit of a joke.
-Surely, we thought, SPND wouldn't be so stupid as to revive the brand name of the IAP - an acronym standing for the Institute of Applied Physics (انستیتو فیزیک کاربردی) - when that so-called institute had long been outed as a front organization for Iran's pre-2003 nuclear weapons programme.
+Surely, we thought, SPND wouldn't be so stupid as to revive the brand name of the IAP - an acronym standing for the Institute of Applied Physics (انستیتو فیزیک کاربردی) - when that so-called institute had long been outed as a front organization for Iran's pre-2003 nuclear weapons program.

 As it turns out, SPND is stupider than we thought.
 The IAP is back!
 Indeed, our research reveals that SPND has revived the IAP brand, and has been using it for at least the past three years.
 And, most disturbingly, that SPND has used the cover of the IAP to infiltrate Iran's biggest civilian university, Islamic Azad.